DhruvGupta130/AyuMed/README.md

-# 🏥 Hospital and OPD Management System
+# 🏥 AYUMED - Hospital and OPD Management System

 A robust and scalable **Hospital and Outpatient Department (OPD) Management System** designed to optimize and streamline hospital operations.
 This system facilitates efficient handling of patient appointments, doctor schedules, billing,